 THE EDUCATION FUND CIVICS PODCAST GRANT

-FUNDED BY THE LYNN AND LOUIS WOLFSON II FOUNDATION
+FUNDED BY THE LYNN AND LOUIS WOLFSON II FAMILY FOUNDATION

-To further this momentum, our CIVICS PODCAST grant will help students broadcast their voices through podcasts.
+Our CIVICS PODCAST grant was created to increase student civic engagement through podcasting.
 Our grant will provide teachers with the funds necessary to purchase equipment for students to produce their podcast and the platform to share them with their peers, their community, and the world!

-Student podcasts can cover a variety of pertinent topics such as pandemic management, vaping, gun laws, social media, bullying, and environmental issues - but ultimately the students will select relevant issues of most concern to them.
+Student podcasts can cover a variety of pertinent topics such as vaping, gun laws, social media, bullying, and environmental issues - but ultimately the students will select relevant issues of most concern to them.
+Teachers who receive Podcast Grants help students research topics, identify interview subjects, help students secure interviews, write interview questions, and use critical thinking skills to analyze multiple points of view.

 Funds can be used to purchase podcast recording kits (less than $300), and video creation, editing and script dictation software packages.
-The Education Fund will provide a podcast platform for you to upload your students' podcasts.
-You are encouraged to attend the free Idea Expo Workshop on OCTOBER 22, 2022 that will provide training on technical details, interviewing techniques and more.
+Grant recipients are required to submit their student podcast topics to the Education Fund, and all student podcasts must include interviews.
+You are encouraged to attend the Idea Expo Workshop on November 4, 2023 that will provide training on technical details, interviewing techniques and more.

 Please read through these procedures and considerations before starting your application:

-- The Education Fund reserves the right to publicize all grant programs.
+• The Education Fund reserves the right to publicize all materials, audio files, and photos related to grant programs.

 Contact Information: